mkshitij1763/CPU-Scheduler/README.md

 - Ensure the input file `input1.txt` is properly formatted.
 - The output file `output1.txt` will be overwritten each time the program runs.
-- This program is designed for educational purposes to demonstrate different CPU scheduling algorithms.

-## License

-This project is open source and available under the MIT License.